SiddhaK17/Python-CLI-Project-Collection/README.md

 ---

-> 🧩 This approach ensures the entire project remains lightweight, platform-independent, and easy to understand—even for beginners—while still demonstrating professional programming practices.
+> 🧩 This approach ensures the entire project remains lightweight, platform independent, and easy to understand even for beginners while still demonstrating professional programming practices.

 ---